AMSP-04/NETN-LOG/NETN-LOG.md

 Provider->Consumer: LOG_ServiceComplete(SuppliesData)
 Consumer->Provider: LOG_ServiceReceived
 ```-->

-***Figure: Storage of Supplies***
+1. To request storage, the consumer sends a `LOG_RequestStorage` message.
+The amount and type of supplies to be stored are provided.
+An optional `LoadingDoneByProvider`parameter indicates whether the service delivery is controlled by the provider (default) or by the consumer.

+2. A `LOG_OfferStorage` message is used by potential services providers to make an offer for storing supplies.
+The offer includes the amount and type that can be stored.
+In the offer the provider can also propose a change to service delivery control.

+3. The final requested amount of supplies, by type, is specified in the `LOG_ReadyToReceiveStroage` message and shall not exceed the amount of supplies, by type, specified in the `LOG_OfferStorage` message.

+4. The `LOG_ReadyToReceiveStorage` message is used by a consumer to indicate that supply delivery can start.

+5. Supplies can be transferred to the service provider once the `LOG_ServiceStarted`message is sent.

+6. A `LOG_ServiceComplete` message from the provider and a `LOG_ServiceReceived` message from the consumer indicate completion and acceptance of the service delivery.
+The order in which these messages are send depend on whether the service delivery is controlled by the provider (default) or by the consumer.

-# Maintenance and Repair Services
+# Transport and Repair

+## Repair Service
-Repair service can be performed on equipment (i.e. non-consumables items such as platforms).
-Damaged platforms can be delivered to maintenance location or maintenance equipment can be moved to the requesting equipment.
-Providers of this service are facilities capable of performing requested repairs.
-The required effort for the repair of damaged material is determined by the providing model.
-It is calculated, based on the degree of damage to the material.
+Repair service can be performed on non-consumable materiel.
+E.g. damaged platforms can be moved to a maintenance facility for repair or units with repair capability can move to the damaged platform to provide repair services on location.

+The required effort for the repair of damaged materiel is determined by the providing model.
+It is calculated, based on the degree of damage to the materiel.
 If the consuming entity is an aggregate entity, its damaged equipment has to be listed in a platform list to get repaired.

-Figure 9-15: Repair FOM Interaction Classes.

-The service is initiated with a `RequestRepair` interaction, sent by a federate with modelling responsibility of damaged equipment (for example damaged platforms).
+1. The service is initiated with a `LOG_RequestRepair` interaction, sent by a federate with modelling responsibility of damaged equipment (for example damaged platforms).
 The service provider offers the repair service by sending the `OfferRepair` interaction.
 The NETN Service Consumer-Provider interactions are used to complete the service.

 The `RepairData`parameter in the request interaction is a list of equipment and type of repairs.
 The list of offered repairs may be different from the list of requested repairs.
 If the HLA object (equipment to be repaired) has a damaged state, the list of requested repairs could be empty.
 The providing federate models the efforts to repair a damaged platform.

-The consuming entity shall send a `LOG_ServiceReceived` as a response to the `RepairComplete` interaction.
+2. The consuming entity shall send a `LOG_ServiceReceived` as a response to the `RepairComplete` interaction.
 The repair is considered as complete once the `LOG_ServiceReceived` is sent.

 If the `LOG_CancelService` is sent either by the Consumer or Provider, before the service has started, no repair of equipment is done.